 I think it was at this point that I realized that the windows just didn’t seem to fit.
 So I ended up cutting round windows from the metal strips and just sticking them over the other ones.

 The round windows seemed to fit the whole look better.
 What do you think?
 And no gypsy caravan is complete without a few posters.
 Ta da The Graphics Fairy to the rescue once again.
 She has tons of gorgeous gypsy graphics and all I had to do was use the search function to find what I was looking for.

 The posters were modged onto the back and sides of the caravan.
 Don’t you think they add such a lovely pop of color?
 Sorry I can’t seem to find the photo I took of the back, grrrrr I hate it when that happens.

 I love how it turned out and the wheels that hubby made are perfect for all types of road conditions 😉

-Oh, I almost forgot, we made the little ladder by gluing twigs together.
+There’s even a little ladder that we made by gluing twigs together.
 I know fairies can fly, but what if Thumbelina needed her palm read or something 😀 She wouldn’t be able to get up there.

 Let me know what you think and if you’ve used any unusual items in your fairy garden.
 We’ve repurposed bottles to make a little toadstool fairy apartment and even a lamp shade too.
 I’d love to know what you think and if you like the idea don’t forget to share.